damiso15/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 * 5-answer.txt - In the following code, do `a` and `b` point to the same object?
 Answer with `Yes` or `No`.
 * 6-answer.txt - What do these 3 lines print?
 * 7-answer.txt - What do these 3 lines print?
+* 8-answer.txt - What do these 3 lines print?